A Random Rule Model: Introduction

 Stochastic choice data are often interpreted through latent utility heterogeneity, random utility shocks, or menu-dependent consideration.
 An alternative possibility is that observed choice frequencies reflect systematic switching across decision procedures.
 In many environments, agents may sometimes screen on extreme outcomes, sometimes compare modal consequences, sometimes focus on salient payoff differences, and sometimes follow simpler attention-based procedures.
 The central object in such settings is not only the average choice probability attached to a menu, but the procedural heterogeneity that determines which decision procedures are more prevalent in which environments.

 This paper studies stochastic choice through that lens.
 We develop a Random Rule Model (RRM) in which behavior is generated by random switching among a small library of transparent, deterministic decision rules.
-Each rule maps a menu into a recommendation; stochastic choice arises because the relative weight placed on these rules varies with observable features of the menu.
+Each rule maps a menu directly into a binary recommendation - ``choose Left'' or ``choose Right'' - or declares itself inapplicable when it cannot rank the two options; stochastic choice arises because the relative weight placed on these rules varies with observable features of the menu.
 The resulting model yields an explicit procedural decomposition of behavior: changes in choice frequencies across environments are interpreted as changes in the prevalence of named lines of conduct rather than as shifts in an unobserved reduced-form predictor.

 This representation is attractive for several reasons.
 First, it provides a tractable language for procedural heterogeneity in large choice environments.
 Rather than forcing a single valuation model to govern all menus, the model allows different procedures to matter in different regions of the environment space.
 Second, it remains economically interpretable: the primitive objects are transparent rules with clear behavioral content.
 Third, it imposes discipline.
 The model can fit choice frequencies only through the patterns of agreement and disagreement generated by the rule library and through systematic variation in the corresponding rule weights.
 Fourth, it does not require transitivity or other consistency conditions on the aggregate choice function: because each rule is applied independently and the mixture weights vary freely with menu features, the model can accommodate systematic violations of classical rationality axioms that are well-documented in stochastic choice data.